Quintez Cephus: NFL career statistics

-Regular season

 Personal life

-In the early morning hours of April 22, 2018, Cephus engaged in sexual acts with two women who had flirted with him at a bar the night before.
+In the early morning hours of April 22, 2018, Cephus engaged in sexual acts with two women.
 Cephus claimed the acts were consensual, but the women claimed that they were too drunk to give consent legally and that Cephus sexually assaulted them.
 Later that day, the Dane County Sheriff's Department searched Cephus' apartment, and in August, Cephus was suspended from the Badgers football team.
 Also in August, Cephus was formally charged with second- and third-degree counts of sexual assault of an intoxicated victim.

 On October 9, Cephus sued the University of Wisconsin-Madison in federal court, stating that the university's Title IX investigation, occurring simultaneously with the Dane County investigation, deprived Cephus of due process relating to the Fifth Amendment.
-Also in October, Cephus entered into a not guilty plea, with a trial set for February, although that was later delayed to August.
+Also in October, Cephus entered a not guilty plea, with a trial set for February, although that was later delayed to August.
 During spring of 2019, Cephus left the University of Wisconsin-Madison.
 It was later revealed that he was expelled by the school.
 In March 2019, Cephus dropped his lawsuit against the university.

 On August 2, Cephus was acquitted on both counts.
 UW later re-admitted Cephus as a student before the 2019 fall semester, citing new information in their investigation.